ITV Channel Television: Identity

 In 1998, Channel adopted a different style of presentation.
 The CTV logo remained, both on end captions and as the company logo, while on screen Channel utilised the device of the word 'Channel' written in a variety of fonts arranged in circles and moving, spinning and pulsating to a tune of a simple jingle.
 This look was not to last as the second ITV generic look occurred in 1999, which Channel adopted.
 This look, based on the theme of hearts, also provided Channel with a new logo, featuring a globe with the Channel Islands on it being orbited by two comets whose trails make a heart shape.
 Channel used the generic look, albeit with its own soundtrack, until 2002.
 The generic look was used for network programmes with regional ones using a large Channel logo over the spinning hearts background.
 When the celebrity idents came Channel used a variation, where the left side of the screen was taken up by its logo.
-A number of idents were used featuring different celebrities and some local ones made by Channel themselves were used; in 2002 a special ident to celebrate the channels 40th Anniversary was introduced featuring former station logos.
+A number of idents were used featuring different celebrities and some local ones made by Channel themselves were used; in 2002 a special ident to celebrate the station's 40th anniversary was introduced featuring former station logos.

-In late 2004 Channel used idents of scenes from around the Channel Islands, with the logo in a stripe down the left side of the screen.
+On 1 November 2004, Channel used idents of scenes from around the Channel Islands, with the logo in a stripe down the left side of the screen.
 Some elements of the network branding were also used.

 In 2006, Channel, whilst being fiercely independent and regional, adopted a variation of the national ITV1 network branding and shared continuity, due to it receiving a non-clean feed of networked programming from ITV Meridian.
 While the branding was very similar to regions owned by ITV plc Channel Television used an older ITV1 logo with white letters on its idents supplemented by the wording 'Channel Television' and pre-recorded local continuity announcements are used at key junctions - including prior to national and regional news and on the handover from ITV Breakfast at 9.25am.
 Typically this is "This is Channel Television, ITV in the Channel Islands", or at the handover from ITV Breakfast, "It's 9.25 and you're watching Channel Television, your local ITV station".
 These idents also use music from the original emotion idents rather than the updated jingle and music.
 It was the only ITV company to take the network branding without being a part of ITV plc.

 Following the takeover in November 2011, Channel began using ITV1's 2010 logo and updated its idents.